What’s the Cheapest Way to Do Amazon FBA Prep?

 We cover a few of the differences between doing FBA prep in-house vs. outsourcing to a 3rd party prep company here.

-Overall, preparing and shipping your products to Amazon can be quite expensive – but if you plan carefully and use a reliable FBA prep option, you can avoid many of the costs and complications associated with selling products online (while also streamlining the FBA prep process, allowing you to focus on growing & scaling your business).
+Overall, preparing and shipping your products to Amazon can be quite expensive, but if you plan carefully and use a reliable FBA prep option, you can avoid many of the costs and complications associated with selling products online (while also streamlining the FBA prep process, allowing you to focus on growing & scaling your business).

-Running FBA prep in-house
+Amazon FBA prep options

 What’s the Cheapest Way to Do Amazon FBA Prep?

-Outsourcing FBA prep
+3) Outsourcing FBA prep

 When it comes to preparing your products for Amazon FBA, most sellers prefer to use a service like ZonPrep FBA prep (assuming you have a reliable and trustworthy option).
 Not only does it save you time and energy, but it also doesn’t cost a lot of money.